 3. Not Everyone Is a Good Candidate for a Donut Lift

 Because the “mini” breast lift can mean “mini” results, the donut lift isn’t for everyone.
-Typically, women who will see the best outcome from this modified lift will have small to medium-sized breasts with only mild sagging.
+Typically, women who will see the best outcome from this modified breast surgery will have small to medium-sized breasts with only mild sagging.
 Women with larger breasts or severe ptosis (drooping) aren’t likely to see the improvement they hope for with a donut lift, and would likely be much happier with the look that could be achieved with a traditional breast lift instead.